New Zealand Ecological Society Diversity Statement 2018

 Progress in science (and ecology in particular) is enhanced by the range of perspectives that come from diverse, heterogeneous collaborations.
 To address our greatest challenges in ecology, we need a highly diverse and socially inclusive workforce to enhance creativity and innovation.
 We also need to make sure our science is relevant and accessible to all parts of society.

 An analysis of diversity in NZES was presented as a poster by Wehi, Anderson, Lee, and Wilson at the 2015 conference in Christchurch.
 Notably, at the time, only one of 23 life members was female, there was a strong male gender bias in winners of the Te Tohu Taiao award, and presidents have predominantly been male, while secretaries are predominantly female.
 Of 994 papers in the New Zealand Journal of Ecology, only 16 included the terms ‘Māori’ ‘culture’ and/or ‘mātauranga’.
-While there has been some progress since this presentation, for instance a second female life member, Shona Myers, was elected in 2016, and Jacqueline Beggs received the Te Tohu Taiao award in 2015, there is still much to do to address the issue of a lack of diversity.
+There has been some progress since this poster presentation.
+For instance, a second female life member, Shona Myers, was elected in 2016, Jacqueline Beggs and Sarah Richardson each received the Te Tohu Taiao award in 2015 and 2019 respectively, and both a Special Issue and a Virtual Issue of the New Zealand Journal of Ecology on mātauranga Māori in New Zealand ecology were published in 2019.
+However, there is still much to do to address the issue of a lack of diversity.

 Diversity statement